Azure/acs-engine/docs/kubernetes/features.md

 In order to use these storage classes the following conditions must be met.

-* The cluster must be running Kubernetes version 1.7.2 or greater.
-Refer to this [example](../examples/kubernetesversions/kubernetes1.7.1.json) for how to provision a Kubernetes cluster of a specific version.
+* The cluster must be running Kubernetes release 1.7 or greater.
+Refer to this [example](../examples/kubernetes-releases/kubernetes1.7.json) for how to provision a Kubernetes cluster of a specific version.
 * The node must support managed disks.
 See this [example](../examples/disks-managed/kubernetes-vmas.json) to provision nodes with managed disks.
 You can also confirm if a node has managed disks using kubectl.

 ```console